volodymyrhudyma/blog/content/blog/add-react-router-v-5-to-your-react-application.md

 teaser: // TEASER
 date: 2021-02-15T09:31:51.682Z
 ---
-A typical React application consists of many different views that are rendered when only some specific conditions are met.
+A typical Single Page Application built with React consists of many different views that are rendered when only some specific conditions are met.

 While it is possible to conditionally render all your components under one URL address (`/` by default), it is not a good idea, because you will end up with plenty of unmaintainable code.